janassalem/alx_be_shell/shell_permissions/README.md

 Sets the mode of the file hello to -rwxr-x-wx.
 ## 9-John_Doe
 Sets the mode of the file hello to -rwxr-x-wx.
+## 9-John_Doe
+Sets the mode of the file hello to -rwxr-x-wx.